 Three Pagodas on West Lake or Xihu Santa Ji.

-A young man named Xi Xuanzan one day saw a lost girl on the street that claimed to know him.
+A young man named Xi Xuanzan saw a lost girl on the street that claimed to know him.
 So Xuanzan took her home and provided her well.

-About ten days later, an old lady came to take this girl back and insisted to invite Xuanzan to their house to show gratitude.
+About ten days later, an old lady came to take this girl back and insisted on inviting Xuanzan to their house to show gratitude.

-Xuanzan went with them and arrived at a fabulous mansion, later an extremely beautiful lady in a white dress came and invited him to dinner.
-To his surprise, their dinner was another young man.
+Xuanzan went with them and arrived at a fabulous mansion; later, a stunningly beautiful lady in a white dress came and invited him to dinner.
+To his surprise, their dinner was with another young man.

-With the help of the girl he saved, Xuanzan escaped from this place but still got haunted from time to time.
+With the help of the girl he saved, Xuanzan escaped from this place but was still haunted from time to time.

-Until later, his uncle, also a Taoist, suppressed these three monsters under three pagodas in West Lake, he finally got his peaceful life back.
+Later, his uncle, also a Taoist, suppressed these three monsters under three pagodas in West Lake, and he finally got his peaceful life back.

 One of the Three Ancient Stone Towers on West Lake